Green Cleaning vs Chemical Cleaners 2026 We Tested Both From $4 on Real Stains

 What About "Natural" Labels?

 The word "natural" on cleaning products means nothing legally.
 The FTC does not regulate this term for household cleaners.
+The Consumer Product Safety Commission (CPSC) tracks thousands of cleaning-product poisoning incidents annually, the majority involve conventional products containing bleach, ammonia, and quaternary ammonium compounds.
 The only third-party certifications that matter:

 EPA Safer Choice, Every ingredient reviewed by EPA scientists.
 Seventh Generation and Branch Basics carry this.
 Mrs. Meyer's does not.